 Having been a Mani Ratnam aficionado, Alaipayuthey was a release weekend watch for me.
-The film had me relishing the flavour of the veteran’s tried-and-tested rules of falling in love.
+The film had me relishing the flavor of the veteran’s tried-and-tested rules of falling in love.
 Although it didn’t rank amongst his best works, the film did feature a taut screenplay with ample scope for the lead pair to explore their camaraderie – if at all the actors could mirror the possibilities on paper.
 What I starkly took away was how the lead heroine (Shalini) lacked the spark and mystique of what one would associate with the quintessential Mani Ratnam heroine – which, for fanboys, is an idea first and an individual later.
 The milieu was extremely lived-in but the dialogues screamed for a stealthier identity.
 When the remake came out a couple of years later, I wasn’t organically thrilled – simply for the fact that it wasn’t directed by Mani Ratnam.
 Soon the word-of-mouth trickled in, forcing me to buy a ticket over the third weekend.
 Minutes into the flick, I realized it was more or less a scene-by-scene copy of the original if we exclude the locations and scene compositions.
 No complaints whatsoever as the plot was suitably re-packaged for the Hindi-speaking audience, with a unique dash of Gulzar-esque edginess.
 Yet, I wasn’t ready for what they had in store.
-By the time the song ‘Chalka Chalka Re’ ended, I had discovered a new synonym for effervescence, a new face for simplicity and a pair of eyes which epitomized sizzle.
+By the time the song ‘Chalka Chalka Re’ ended, I had discovered a new synonym for effervescence, a new face for simplicity, and a pair of eyes that epitomized sizzle.
 Yes, Rani Mukerji had arrived.
 To dazzle the filmdom.
 It is not as if she hadn’t existed in the industry before.
 She simply deserved Saathiya.
 As much as the film deserved her.

 “Saundhi si hansi teri, khilti rahein milti rahein…”

-Spontaneous to the hilt, Rani was real to an extent which was rather unseen amongst mainstream Bollywood heroines of that period.
+Spontaneous to the hilt, Rani was real to an extent that was rather unseen amongst mainstream Bollywood heroines of that period.
 She fluttered those eyelids and spoke a million words.
-She delivered lines like how we would hear our female friends mouth.
+She delivered lines like how we would hear our female friends utter.
 Rani magically adapted to the middle-class girl garb and instantly stole millions of hearts.
 The film celebrated the spirited, young career woman who is bold enough to break barriers of her conservative middle-class upbringing and spread wings to what she absolutely believes in.
 Indeed, the feminist in you must be happy to spot the female lead’s name appearing first in the opening credits; surpassing her male counterpart.

 Coming to the film, Saathiya stems from Shaad Ali’s understanding that he shouldn’t deviate much from his mentor’s formula while making the film his own.
-Especially with a story like this – with pan Indian appeal – the young director, in able mentorship of Mani Ratnam and Gulzar, fine tunes the screenplay to the Mumbai backdrop.
-Complete with the hustle-bustle of Bombay locals, BMC buses and the city’s spirit to accept and acclimatize, Saathiya is different, and (arguably) a better version of Alaipayuthey.
+Especially with a story like this – with pan Indian appeal – the young director, in able mentorship of Mani Ratnam and Gulzar, fine-tunes the screenplay to the Mumbai backdrop.
+Complete with the hustle-bustle of Bombay locals, BMC buses, and the city’s spirit to accept and acclimatize, Saathiya is different, and (arguably) a better version of Alaipayuthey.

 “I love you means, I love you!”

-Strictly speaking for the Bollywood cinema-goers, Saathiya reopened up another subgenre that had gone defunct long back.
+Strictly speaking for the Bollywood cinema-goers, Saathiya reopened another subgenre that had gone defunct long back.
 The film projects a life-like universe within which a set of characters thrive who would otherwise have been a part of Hrishikesh Mukherjee of Basu Chatterji films.
-Unlike these makers, Saathiya doesn’t glam up real people and real issues (if we excuse songs that unevenly blends the Yash Chopra and Mani Ratnam schools of picturizations).
-This fact clearly renders Saathiya relevance in the period that it appeared in.
+Unlike these makers, Saathiya doesn’t glam up real people and real issues (if we excuse songs that unevenly blend the Yash Chopra and Mani Ratnam schools of picturizations).
+This fact clearly renders Saathiya relevant in the period that it appeared in.